-100. A further senior restructuring is underway in the service to enable a sharper focus to be placed upon Asset management.
+- 100. A further senior restructuring is underway in the service to enable a sharper focus to be placed upon Asset management.
 This has required some movement of functions to different areas of management.
 Minor savings will result from this and help to achieve the Page planned savings on staffing identified in the MTFP.
-(EE1/EE2)

-$\frac{100}{100}$ 101.
+(EE1/ EE2) - $\frac{100}{2}$ 101.
 Where we have appropriate skills in-house we have also reduced spending on consultants.
-This provides better utilisation of in-house staff whilst retaining the key skills and knowledge to ensure that the authority is fit for purpose in a genda, developer functions and knowledge to ensure that the authority is fit for purpose in the staff. agenda, developer funding and other future investment.
+This provides better utilisation of in-house staff whilst retaining the key skills and knowledge to ensure that the authority is fit for purpose in a normal developer functions and knowledge to ensure that the authority is fit for purpose in the staff whilst retaining the key skills and knowledge to ensure that the authority is fit for purpose in the staff while the st agenda, developer funding and other future investment.
 Only those areas of technical specialism are procured through consultants.
 This has operated well in 2011 and in particular the Transport Planning teams have undertaken more operational work themselves.